Floating shelves are an ingenious way to add storage without taking up floor space.

 Replace Your Entertainment Center

 The days of bulky entertainment centers that collect dust and take up space are over.
 Floating shelves framing your TV are a streamlined substitution.

-Since TVs have evolved into thinner, sleeker machines, it only makes sense to add a thin wall shelf next to the TV to make it the focus of attention.
+Since TVs have evolved into thinner, sleeker machines, it only makes sense to add a thin wall-mounted shelf next to the TV to make it the focus of attention.

 You can do this in a variety of ways.
 Try hanging three shelves on both sides of the TV.
 Or you could put one shelf to each side and one above and one below.